effector/effector/docs/api/effector/Event.md

 1. Take one apple;
 2. Have a look, is it red(put in a pack) or not(take another).

 And you repeat this until you complete the task.
-Now think about it in the Effector terms and we consider the positive case:
+Now think about it in the effector terms and we consider the positive case:

 1. Take an apple - event;
 2. Have a look, red or no - filter;